Scamming by Phone

-If you used a credit card or provided banking details, you'll need to immediately notify those financial institutions.
+If you provided a credit card or banking details, you'll need to immediately notify those financial institutions.

 Notify the police to report the potential identity theft and contact the Canadian Anti-Fraud Centre at 1-888-495-8501 to report that you've probably become the victim of identity theft.

 Microsoft issued a warning on tech support scams:

 - Be wary of any unsolicited phone call or pop-up message on your device.

 - Microsoft will never proactively reach out to you to provide unsolicited PC or technical support.
 Any communication we have with you must be initiated by you.